Solvers¶

 Whichever function we request a solver to optimize, it will be minimized.

-Proximal solver
+Proximal solver¶

-has been defines such that all of
+is useful when a Problem has been defined such that all of

 its objective functions have been defined with a